sigreen/fis-mft-with-wmq/sftp-upload/README.md

 2. If you haven't already done so, create a Connector called `File Connector` using the imported step extension.

 3. Create a new Integration and add the following steps, as depicted in the image above.
-For the *Read File* configuration, be sure to use the following configuration
+For the *Read File* configuration, be sure to use the following configuration.
+You can use the following text for *Directory Name*: `/mnt/mft/out_sftp?antExclude=*/.inprogress&moveFailed=.error&move=.done`.

 <p align="center">
   <img src="images/sftp-upload-read-file.png"/>